takumitoma/takumitoma/README.md

 - 🌱 I’m currently learning **ExpressJS and MongoDB**

-- 👯 I’m looking to collaborate on **Web applications and Minecraft Bots**
+- 👯 I’m looking to collaborate on **Web applications, Minecraft bots and mods, and Discord bots**

 - 📫 Connect with me **takumisan486@gmail.com**